Rates and COVID-19

 Eligible pensioners may be entitled to the State Government subsidy on rates and charges levied by Council, and the Council Pensioner Remission of the General Rate.

-Previous years' Budget documents, including Revenue Statement and Rates and Charges, can be viewed in the Publications & Reports area.
+Previous years' Budget documents can be viewed in the Publications & Reports area.

 Fees and charges